janaz/lambda-request-handler/README.md

 * Support for applications that require asynchronous setup (for example reading config from network, or decrypting secrets from KMS)
 * It's faster, because it doesn't need to pass the request to the internal server through the unix socket
 * It's free from issues caused by limits in Node.js http module such as header size limit

+The handler supports events from the following sources:
+- API Gateway
+- Application Load Balancer

 ## Usage